algomo/knowledge-base/docs/docs/api-access/index.md

       {
         id: "algomo.com/about",
         type: "website",
         text: "We're unlocking access to digital knowledge.
 Our mission is to democratise access to digital information across every channel, language and geography.
-Our simple yet powerful platform empowers customers and employees instantly resolve any query, with the least amount of human effort."
+Our simple yet powerful platform empowers customers and employees instantly resolve any query, with the least amount of human effort.", },
-      }
     ];
   }
 }